Proficient Shooter Program

 You’ll want to bring your eye and ear protection.
 As always, if you don’t have your favorite flavor, we have plenty of ears (electronic) available for your use.
 Any eyeglasses will suffice.

 Appropriate clothing.
 Sometimes you’ll be running and shooting on the move, and you’ll get a little dirty.
 Sometimes you won’t.
 For outdoor sessions, dress accordingly.
 As always, we strongly encourage wearing a shirt with a tight collar (like a t-shirt) that hot brass can’t get into, and a brimmed hat of some sort.
 Don’t wear sandals.

 To sign up for the Proficient Shooter Program:

 Just go to the calendar page on the website and look for the word “clinic” to check for pre-scheduled dates.
 We schedule them in accordance with the feedback we’ve received from you regarding days and times.
 If you don’t see one that fits your schedule, let us know.
 We can often accommodate whatever works for you.
 As soon as we receive your registration, we’ll send you a confirmation email and instructions.

 The Proficient Shooter Session fee is $95.00 per person.

 Enrollment and Payment:

-You may complete the enrollment and payment process by choosing the class date that you wish to attend above and selecting “add to cart”.
+You may complete the enrollment and payment process by clicking the “See Class Dates and Register” button above.
+This will take you to our class management site.
 Once you have completed the checkout process and your payment is received, you will get a confirmation email with instructions on how and where we meet for the range, as well as any other information specific to the class.
 If you don’t see a date for the course you are interested in, please contact us to make an appointment.

-You will need to complete one course Liabilty Waiver Form for each student attending and if you have paid by credit card either online or over the phone please remember to bring a copy of the completed enrollment / waiver form with you on the day of the class.
+You will need to complete one course Liability Waiver Form for each student attending and if you have paid by credit card either online or over the phone please remember to bring a copy of the completed enrollment/waiver form with you on the day of the class.